bartsmykla/k8s_infra_wg_tooling_terraform_refactoring_analysis/README.md

 - @listx:
   - > [[**todo(@listx)**]: I don't undestand why we first create dummy Cloud Run Service in `ensure-env-cip-auditor.sh` and then overwriting it in `cip-auditor/deploy.sh`.
 What stands behind the decision to do it that way?
 Can we eliminate the step for the dummy service?](#cip-auditor)
   - > [[**todo(@listx)**]: Do we really need the `[PROJECT]` to be a variable?
 Is CIP Auditor currently deployed for other than `k8s-artifacts-prod` projects too?](#cip-auditor-deploy)

+## Global Reference

+- <sup>G1</sup> The name of components and structure of Yaml was used in conjuction to terraform components